-As a holding company with no material operations of our own, we conduct our operations through our subsidiaries and VIEs organized under the laws of the PRC.
-We control and receive the economic benefits of the VIEs and their subsidiaries through certain contractual arrangements (the "VIE agreements"), which enables us to consolidate the financial results of the VIEs and their subsidiaries in our consolidated financial statements under U.S. GAAP, and the structure involves unique risks to investors.
-Our Ordinary Shares offered in this offering are shares of our offshore holding company instead of shares of the VIE or its subsidiaries in China.
+As a holding company with no material operations of our own, we conduct our operations through our subsidiaries and the VIEs and their subsidiaries organized under the laws of the PRC, with which our subsidiaries maintain certain contractual arrangements (the "VIE agreements").
+These contractual arrangements, which are not equivalent to equity ownership in the business of the VIEs, enable us to consolidate the financial statements of the VIEs and their subsidiaries under U.S. GAAP and we are regarded as the primary beneficiary of the VIEs for accounting purposes.
+The structure involves unique risks to investors.
 The VIE structure provides contractual exposure to foreign investment in China-based companies where Chinese law prohibits direct foreign investment in the operating companies.
 For a description of the relevant VIE Agreements, see "Item 4.
 Information on the Company - C. Organizational Structure".
 As a result of our use of the VIE structure, you may never directly hold equity interests in the VIE or its subsidiaries.

 The Chinese regulatory authorities could disallow our structure, which could result in a material change in our operations and the value of our securities could decline or become worthless.
+If the PRC government determines that the contractual arrangements constituting part of the VIE structure do not comply with PRC regulations, or if these regulations change or are interpreted differently in the future, the securities we are registering may decline in value or become worthless if the determinations, changes, or interpretations result in our inability to consolidate for accounting purposes the assets of the VIEs that conduct all or substantially all of our operations.
 See "Item 3.
 Key Information - D. Risk Factors - Risks Related to Doing Business in China" for recent regulatory initiatives implemented by the relevant PRC government entities.